A lot or a little?

 What's the story?

-Decades after the Hundred Year War restored balance to the four nations under Avatar Aang, his passing leaves uncertainty among the population of Republic City, and unrest develops between the benders and the non-benders who reside there.
+In THE LEGEND OF KORRA, decades after the Hundred Year War restored balance to the four nations under Avatar Aang, his passing leaves uncertainty among the population of Republic City.
+Unrest develops between the benders and the non-benders who reside there.
 Enter Korra (voiced by Janet Varney), the Avatar reincarnation of Aang, who hails from the Southern Water Tribe -- and who, by age 17, already has mastered earth, fire, and waterbending.
 Anxious to prove herself worthy of her role as "The Chosen One" by completing her airbending training under Aang's son, Tenzin (J.K.
 Simmons), Korra heads to Republic City to persuade him to take her on.
 But when she arrives in the bustling metropolis, she finds things aren't as peaceful as she imagined, thanks to the anti-bending revolution led by the masked fighter named Amon (Steve Blum), who preaches the elimination of benders to restore his own version of balance to the nations.

 Is it any good?

 Kids don't need to be familiar with Aang's story to follow Korra's, but if this sequel sparks their interest, they may want to revisit the original show for some background on the original players and the history of the recently unified nations.
 The best news?
-This series has so much going for it that you just might want to take it in along with your kids.
+The Legend of Korra has so much going for it that you just might want to take it in along with your kids.

 Families can talk about responsibility.
 How does Korra respond to her call of duty?
 What does her role as Avatar require of her?
-Does she take her responsibilities seriously?
+Does she take her responsibilities seriously in The Legend of Korra?
 What are your responsibilities?
 What do you learn from fulfilling them?

 If your kids have seen Avatar: The Last Airbender, you can talk with them about the similarities and differences between the two shows.
 Were you surprised that Aang's successor is a girl?
 Which of her qualities are reminiscent of Aang's?
 Which ones make her unique?